mtl-brainhack-school-2019/EEG_Connectivity_BrainHack_2019/README.md

 - [ ] Data dimension structured as epochs, to be compliant with Python process (initially EEGLAB/MATLAB)

 ## GOAL (1) Classify into 2 clusters whatever Epoch: Attended vs Ignored
-* THE PROBLEM IN WORDS: Each epoch, as a voltage signal (ERP) or a feature weight (ICA), will be the input to a two-state classifier (attended vs ignored).
+* __THE PROBLEM IN WORDS__: Each epoch, as a voltage signal (ERP) or a feature weight (ICA), will be the input to a two-state classifier (attended vs ignored).
 The performance of the classifier will provide a multivariate analysis showing in what time periods the features support classification, and which contribute more.
-* ALGORITHM: Train a regression model (or a LDA, or SVM model) to classify trials in 2 groups.
+* __ALGORITHM__: Train a regression model (or a __LDA__, or SVM model) to classify trials in 2 groups.
 * Identify which connectome(s) and during which time course is relevant to this attending / memorizing process.
 * --> Find a performance values (accurancy...) publishable !! and a nice vizualization !!!!

 ## GOAL (2) Implement Granger Causality function for a relevant link
-* DATASET IS (.set): The analyses will use the Hilbert transform data of each channel of relevant link (/91).
+* __DATASET (.set)__: The analyses will use the Hilbert transform data of each channel of relevant link (/91).
-* PREPROCESS: Identify a link from a connectome with Beta/Gamma relevant for differentiating the 2 modes
+* __PREPROCESS__: Identify a link from a connectome with Beta/Gamma relevant for differentiating the 2 modes
-* ANALYSE: Extract Granger causality value on (1) Gamma band and on (2) Beta band to identify if we corroborate Pascal Fries model of feedforward and feedback influence.
+* __ANALYSE__: Extract Granger causality value on (1) Gamma band and on (2) Beta band to identify if we corroborate Pascal Fries model of feedforward and feedback influence.

 - - - -